menu

 What this means

-For counselors: lead with concurrent enrollment when the student's goal is a USHE degree, not a standalone certificate.
-The 86.0% general-education credit share shows CE is building degree pathways, not random electives.
+For counselors: when a student's goal is a USHE degree, concurrent enrollment is worth comparing alongside district CE access and K–12 context above.
+The 86.0% general-education credit share indicates CE is used for degree pathways, not only electives.

 4.2 Net price: what families pay